Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Reconfiguration

 \begin{claimproof} Trivially, $x$ cannot be occupied by an amoebot of another connected component.
 Further, $x$ cannot be occupied by an amoebot in $M$ since otherwise, the resulting amoebot structure would not be free of collisions. \end{claimproof}

 For each connected component $C$, we perform the following steps in parallel.
 If there is an amoebot $u \in C$ that is adjacent to the same amoebot $v \in M$ before and after the translation, we proceed as follows (see \Cref{fig:nubot:1}).
 Let $A$ denote the row of amoebots in $C$ through $u$ into direction $d''$.
-In the first move cycle, we remove all bonds between $C$ and $M$ except for the bond between $u$ and $v$, and each amoebot in $A$ expands into direction $d'$.
-In the second move cycle, we remove all bonds between $C$ and $M$ except for the new bond between $u$ and $v$, and each amoebot in $A$ contracts.
+Note that $A$ may only contain $u$.
+In the first round, we remove all bonds between $C$ and $M$ except for the bond between $u$ and $v$, and each amoebot in $A$ expands into direction $d'$.
+In the second round, we remove all bonds between $C$ and $M$ except for the new bond between $u$ and $v$, and each amoebot in $A$ contracts.
 Note that both movements are possible due to \Cref{lem:nubot}.

 If there is no amoebot in $C$ that is adjacent to the same amoebot in $M$ before and after the translation, we proceed as follows (see \Cref{fig:nubot:2}).
 Let $B$ denote all amoebots in $C$ that have an unoccupied node in direction $d'$.
-In the first move cycle, each amoebot in $B$ expands into direction $d'$.
+In the first round, each amoebot in $B$ expands into direction $d'$.
 There has to be an amoebot $u \in B$ that becomes adjacent to an amoebot $v \in M$.
 Otherwise, the resulting amoebot structure would not be connected.
-In the second move cycle, we remove all bonds between $C$ and $M$ except for the bond between $u$ and $v$, and each amoebot in $B$ contracts.
+In the second round, we remove all bonds between $C$ and $M$ except for the bond between $u$ and $v$, and each amoebot in $B$ contracts.
 Note that both movements are possible due to \Cref{lem:nubot}. \end{proof}

 Woods et al.~\cite{DBLP:conf/innovations/WoodsCGDWY13} showed that in the nubot model, the robots are able to self-assemble arbitrary shapes/patterns in an amount of time equal to the worst-case running time for a Turing machine to compute a pixel in the shape/pattern plus an additional factor which is polylogarithmic in its size.
 While we are able to perform the translations, we do not have the means to let amoebots appear and disappear in the amoebot model.
-This prevents us from simulating the shape formation algorithm by Woods et al.~\cite{DBLP:conf/innovations/WoodsCGDWY13}.
+This prevents us from simulating the reconfiguration algorithm by Woods et al.~\cite{DBLP:conf/innovations/WoodsCGDWY13}.